 This recipe is so easy to make!

-- Slice the bread using a serrated knife (bread knife).
+- Slice bread.
+Slice the bread using a serrated knife (bread knife).
 Since cinnamon swirl bread is usually pre-sliced and on the thinner side, you want to use slightly larger cubes so they don’t disintegrate.

-- Use a spoon or spatula to press down on the egg mixture, evenly distributing it and really pressing it down to help create the right texture.
+- Press.
+Use a spoon or spatula to press down on the egg mixture, evenly distributing it and really pressing it down to help create the right texture.

-- Bake until set, for bread puddings that usually means it will be slightly spongy, but with an internal temperature of 160°F. Actual cooking times might vary depending on the depth of your baking dish.
+- Bake.
+Bake until set, for bread puddings that usually means it will be slightly spongy, but with an internal temperature of 160°F. Actual cooking times might vary depending on the depth of your baking dish.

-- Serve it for breakfast, brunch, or dessert.
+- For any meal – Serve it for breakfast, brunch, or dessert.

-- Serve it with homemade whipped cream, or vanilla ice cream.
+- Topping – Serve it with homemade whipped cream, or vanilla ice cream.

 You can’t make a wrong choice here!

-Can you freeze bread pudding?
-YES!
-In fact, it freezes really well.
+Freezing: In fact, it freezes really well.
 Wrap any baked leftovers in aluminum foil and/or freezer paper well.
 Or place in a plastic freezer bag and try to get out as much air as possible to prevent ice crystals.

 More Desserts You Will Love

-Pumpkin Cinnamon Bread Pudding
+Cinnamon Pumpkin Bread Pudding Recipe

 - Preheat the oven to 350° F.